DataBiosphere/terra/docs/dev-guides/personal-environments.md

 No LimitRange resource.
 ```

-The output shows that I have an active namespace with no labels and I'm well under quota.
+The output shows an active namespace with no labels and plenty of quota.
 To view details
 about the pods, use `get pods` and isolate the namespace to use:
 ```shell script
 $ kubectl get pods --namespace=terra-jcarlton